South Carolina Gun Laws

 - West Virginia - Must be 21 years or older.

-South Carolina Weapons Permit
+South Carolina Concealed Weapons Permit

 - South Carolina CWP Permit Requirements

-	- South Carolina CWP Permit Application
+- How to Apply for a South Carolina CWP Permit

-	- South Carolina CWP Handgun Permit Renewals
+- South Carolina CWP Permit Renewals

-	- South Carolina CWP Handgun Permit Fee's
+- South Carolina CWP Permit State Fee's

 - Must be at least 21 years old.